hachiki52/DE1-Projekt-Clock/README.md

 * Pryimak Yevhenii(256562) (responsible for testing simulations and github editing)
 * Shvedenko Konstantin(253002) (responsible for creating stopwatch and pptx-presentation)

-### Abstract

-An abstract is a short summary of your project, usually about a paragraph (6-7 sentences, 150-250 words) long.
-A well-written abstract serves multiple purposes: (a) an abstract lets readers get the gist or essence of your project quickly; (b) an abstract prepares readers to follow the detailed information, description, and results in your report; (c) and, later, an abstract helps readers remember key points from your project.

-The main contributions of the project are:

-* ...
-* ...
-* ...

-[Photo(s) of your application with labels of individual parts.]

 https://youtube.com/shorts/wwK6do2oKpY?feature=share